Energy-Based Models for Continual Learning: Alternative EBM Training Objective

 \subsection{Energy-based models for classification}

-In the main paper \sect{sec:alternative_training_objective}, we introduce an alternative EBM training objective.
+In the main paper \sect{sec:method_ebm_classification_cl}, we introduce an alternative EBM training objective.
 Here we provide more details about this training objective.
 We propose to use the Boltzmann distribution to define the joint likelihood of image $\rvx$ and label $y$:

 where $E_{\boldsymbol{\theta}}(\rvx, y): (\sR^D,\sN) \rightarrow \sR$ is the energy function that maps an input-label pair $(\rvx,y)$ to a scalar energy value, and $Z(\boldsymbol{\theta})$ is the partition function for normalization.